medialab/xan/docs/cmd/stats.md

                            into 'xan stats' will disable the use of indexing.
     -g, --groupby <cols>   If given, will compute stats per group as defined by the given column selection.
-    -A, --all              Show all statistics available.
+    -A, --all              Shorthand for -cq.
     -c, --cardinality      Show cardinality and modes.
                            This requires storing all CSV data in memory.
     -q, --quartiles        Show quartiles.
                            This requires storing all CSV data in memory.
+    -a, --approx           Show approximated statistics.
     --nulls                Include empty values in the population size for computing mean and standard deviation.